caseyg/awesome/TOPICS.md

 *   [vsoch/search](https://github.com/vsoch/search) - a search interface for any user account or organization

 *   [vsoch/docsy-jekyll](https://github.com/vsoch/docsy-jekyll) - A Jekyll version of the beautiful Docsy!

+*   [thoughtbot/suspenders](https://github.com/thoughtbot/suspenders) - A Rails application template with our standard defaults, optimized for deployment on Heroku.

 ## duplicate-detection